tolgadizmen/indexing_blockchain_data/scratchpad.md

 # Background and Motivation

-This project aims to index blockchain data, focusing on Ethereum Mainnet contract deployments for the MVP.
-The goal is to provide a foundation for more advanced indexing and analytics across multiple chains and data points in the future.
+This project aims to index relevant blockchain data, with a primary focus on reducing dependency on third-party indexing platforms (such as Blockscout, Alchemy, etc.).
+The long-term goal is to build and maintain our own indexing infrastructure, starting with the most relevant data for our needs and expanding over time.

-## Original Project Overview
+## Updated Project Goal
-- Index blockchain data (Ethereum, Base)
+- Index only the blockchain data relevant to our project, not all data.
-- Data points: First Transaction timestamps, ETH Balances, Outgoing Transactions, Active Smart Contracts, Contracts Deployed (Mainnet/Testnet), Primary ENS Domain, ENS Account Age
+- Gradually decrease reliance on external indexing services by building our own indexers.
+- Step-by-step approach: start with a single, high-impact data type and expand coverage iteratively.

-## MVP Scope
+## First Milestone
-- Single Chain: Ethereum Mainnet
-- Single Data Point: Contract Deployments
-- Time Range: Last 1000 blocks
-- Output Format: CSV file
+- **Indexing Smart Contract Creation on Base Mainnet**
+- Use a Base Mainnet RPC URL as the data source (can be from a provider or self-hosted in the future).

 # Key Challenges and Analysis
+- Understanding and adapting to the Base Mainnet (an EVM-compatible L2 network)
 - Efficiently scanning and processing large block ranges
-- Identifying contract creation transactions accurately
+- Identifying contract creation transactions accurately (to address is None, receipt has contractAddress)
-- Handling rate limits from Ethereum node providers
+- Handling rate limits and reliability of the Base RPC endpoint
-- Ensuring data is saved reliably in CSV format
+- Ensuring data is saved reliably in a chosen format (CSV, database, etc.)
+- Laying the groundwork for future expansion to other data types and chains

 # High-level Task Breakdown
-- [ ] Set up environment and dependencies
+- [ ] Set up environment and dependencies for Base Mainnet
+- [ ] Obtain and configure a Base Mainnet RPC URL
-- [ ] Connect to Ethereum node
+- [ ] Connect to Base Mainnet using web3.py (or similar)
-- [ ] Scan last 1000 blocks for contract creation transactions
+- [ ] Scan a defined block range for contract creation transactions
 - [ ] Identify contract creation transactions (to address is None, receipt has contractAddress)
+- [ ] Extract and store relevant data (block number, tx hash, contract address, creator, timestamp, gas used, etc.)
-- [ ] Save results to contract_creations.csv
+- [ ] Save results to a CSV file (or other storage as needed)
 - [ ] Document process and results

 # Project Status Board
-- [ ] Environment setup
+- [ ] Environment setup for Base Mainnet
-- [ ] Node connection
+- [ ] RPC connection
 - [ ] Block scanning
 - [ ] Transaction identification
 - [ ] Data export